mmfleitas/11464537/README.md

 4. Usage
 To run the analysis, ensure you have the necessary datasets (as outlined in the Data section).
 The scripts to use are:

-    ERP_part1_PreparingData.ipynb - The goal is to prepare the data and create two DF, one for clustering without dummy variables and another one withthem.
+    ERP_part1_PreparingData.ipynb - The goal is to prepare the data and create two DF, one for clustering without dummy variables and another one with them.

     ERP_part2_TDABallmapper.ipynb - The goal is to use the Topological Data Analysis Ballmapper (TDABM) to study the typology of wards.

-    ERP_part3_kmeans5.ipynb - The goal is to use the k- means clustering with a k value calculated by the elbow mehotd to study the typology of wards.
+    ERP_part3_kmeans5.ipynb - The goal is to use the k- means clustering with a k value calculated by the elbow method to study the typology of wards.

     ERP_part4_kmeans21.ipynb - The goal is to use the k- means clustering with a k value calculated by the TDABM to study the typology of wards.